 The Senior Coaching Team

-Annelies Scott was invited to develop the programme for the younger and less experienced cellists and, with her background of running chamber music courses since 2001 was then asked to take on the role of planning and managing the overall course as Course Director.
+Annelies Scott was invited to develop the programme for the younger and less experienced cellists and, with her background of running chamber music courses since 2001 was invited to take on the role of planning and managing the overall course as Course Director.
 Annelies will also be coaching chamber music and taking the community orchestra sessions.
-To see the programme for the younger cellists (known as Dynamites!), please click here…

 Alexander’s world-renowned solo career encompasses recitals, concertos and recordings championing the richly expressive British music of the early 20th Century.
 He is Professor of Cello at Bremen University’s Hochschule der Künste.
 As a teacher, he is “Mr Motivator“ to hundreds of young cellists from all over the world.